eclipse-theia/theia/doc/Internals.md

-An Emitter is an event handler container, it allows for event handlers to be registered on it and triggered with an event of type X in this case an ILogLevelChanedEvent.
+An Emitter is an event handler container, it allows for event handlers to be registered on it and triggered with an event of type X in this case an ILogLevelChangedEvent.

 So here we just create an `Emitter` that will have events of type ILogLevelChangedEvent;